 Top Rated Fogless Shower Mirrors

-The Shave Well Company Fog-Free shower mirror is a hook-mounted one, which means greater stability and fixation for your mirror.
+The Fogless Shower Mirror Large Size with Adhesive Suction Hook is a hook-mounted mirror, which means greater stability and fixation.
 It comes with the stick-on hook included, so you don’t have to purchase any extras.
 However, some customers reported that the hook is a bit too weak for the weight of the unit, so you might have a spare one just in case something happens.
-It measures 5.2 x 6.8 x 0.1 inches, being also smaller than the previous unit.
-While this might be the perfect size for men who just want to use it for shaving their facial hair, it might seem a bit small for women, who will prefer to have their full head, hair, and neck in the mirror.
+It measures 5.2 x 6.8 x 0.1 inches.
+While this might be the perfect size for men who just want to use it for shaving their facial hair, it might seem a bit small for women, who will prefer to fit their full head, hair, and neck in the mirror.

 The material is shatterproof acrylic, which does what its name says – does not shatter.
 The technology this mirror uses is listed as “basic science” – you just have to hold it under the running hot water for a couple of minutes, and it will warm up the material, so if doesn’t form a foggy layer on the surface.
 Make sure you hold it under the shower for at least a minute to heat it all the way through – otherwise it might not work as well.